 Chambers Asia Pacific described him as "one of the few true experts in international arbitration" and he has been highlighted in the FT Innovative Lawyers Report as one of 2016's Most Innovative Lawyers.

 Justin is a member of the council of the Hong Kong International Arbitration Centre and a founding member of HK45.

-He is also on the panel of arbitrators of the Kuala Lumpur Regional Centre for Arbitration, a board member of the Arbitration Institute of the Stockholm Chamber of Commerce, and a council member and honorary Fellow of the Australian Centre for International Commercial Arbitration.
+He is also on the panel of arbitrators of the Kuala Lumpur Regional Centre for Arbitration, and a council member and honorary Fellow of the Australian Centre for International Commercial Arbitration.

 Justin is a visiting professor at Tsinghua University in Beijing and has been involved in the development of regulatory policy as a member of the Hong Kong Secretary for Justice's Sub-Committee on Third Party Funding in International Arbitration.